-2019-2023 [Global Environmental Culture] Co-creation of Sustainable Regional Innovation to Reduce Risk of High-impact Environmental Pollution Project Leader: Masayuki Sakakibara SRIREP Project This project is based on sustainable and local innovation for mercury pollution from small-scale gold mining (ASGM) through the learning and practice of Transdisciplinary Communities of Practice (TDCOP) with residents using Transformative Boundary Objects (TBOs: local icons with high cohesive power for the residents).
-In addition, it is using "Mercury Free Society Networks" to link bottom-up and top-down approaches to build solutions.
-Strategic Program Program Director: Makoto Taniguchi 2022-2024 Development and Pluralistic Coexistence of Sustainability Visions Through Future Design Project Leader: Yoshinori Nakagawa Future Design Project Our goal is to formulate a vision of a sustainable society that incorporates the perspectives of its future populations and to develop methods that apply this vision.
+Strategic Program Program Director: TANIGUCHI Makoto 2022-2024 Development and Pluralistic Coexistence of Sustainability Visions Through Future Design Project Leader: NAKAGAWA Yoshinori Future Design Project Our goal is to formulate a vision of a sustainable society that incorporates the perspectives of its future populations and to develop methods that apply this vision.
 Since future populations do not exist currently, it is impossible in principle to incorporate their perspectives.
-Therefore, we are trying to capture these future perspectives into scientific language Combining Knowledge for a Fundamental Innovation of Land Use Program Director: Mikitaro Shobayashi This program, with interdisciplinary and transdisciplinary approaches, strives to fundamentally change land use in order to mitigate and adapt to the impacts on the global environment caused by socio-economic activities and changes in land use.
+Therefore, we are trying to capture these future perspectives into scientific language Combining Knowledge for a Fundamental Innovation of Land Use Program Director: SHOBAYASHI Mikitaro This program, with interdisciplinary and transdisciplinary approaches, strives to fundamentally change land use in order to mitigate and adapt to the impacts on the global environment caused by socio-economic activities and changes in land use.
 2022-2025 [Combining Knowledge for a Fundamental Innovation of Land Use] -Fair for Whom?
-Politics, Power and Precarity in Transformations of Tropical Forest-agriculture Frontiers Project Leader: Grace Wong FairFrontiers Project In the tropics of Central Africa and Southeast Asia, frontier deforestation is rapidly transforming landscapes, livelihoods, and the well-being of its local people.
-This is not only a global environmental problem, but also a crisis of local social and ecological systems.
-This project is conducting case studies on the development and transformation of the forest frontier to identify conditions that will enable more equitable and sustainable development.
+Politics, Power and Precarity in Transformations of Tropical Forest-agriculture Frontiers Project Leader: WONG, Grace FairFrontiers Project Deforestation and land use intensification in the tropical frontiers of Central Africa and Southeast Asia are rapidly transforming landscapes, livelihoods, and local well-being.
+This is both a global environmental problem and a local social-ecological crisis.
+This project carries out critical policy analyses and case study research to identify the conditions for how development and transformation of forest-agriculture frontiers can enable more equitable and sustainable development

-2023-2027 [Co-creation of the Earth-human System] -----Towards Sustainable Nitrogen Use Connecting Human Society and Nature

-Project Leader: Kentaro Hayashi Sustai-N-able Project Nitrogen provides great benefits to humankind as a fertilizer, industrial material and fuel.
+2023-2027 [Co-creation of the Earth-human System] -----Towards Sustainable Nitrogen Use Connecting Human Society and Nature Project Leader: HAYASHI Kentaro Sustai-N-able Project Nitrogen provides great benefits to humankind as a fertilizer, industrial material and fuel.
 However, our use of nitrogen unintentionally causes nitrogen pollution and threatens the health of humans and nature.
 In this project, we will elucidate the dynamics of nitrogen, of which much remains unknown: quantify the environmental burden and impact of nitrogen use; evaluate its benefits and threats and the effects of countermeasures and behavior change; and design the future to realize sustainable nitrogen use.

-Co-creation of the Earth-human System Program Director: Makoto Taniguchi This program strives to understand the various thresholds and linkages in the earth-human system, and to transform the relationship between humanity and nature for the sustainable future.
-2020-2024 [Co-creation of the Earth-human System] -An Interdisciplinary Study Toward Clean Air, Public Health and Sustainable Agriculture: The Case of Crop Residue Burning in North India Project Leader: Prabir K. Patra A large amount of rice straw is burned after the harvest of kharif crops (summer crops such as rice and corn) in the state of Puniab in northwest India, releasing large amounts of pollutants into the atmosphere.
-The air pollution effects of this practice extend to Delhi and beyond.
-The Aakash project is exploring ways to shift people's behavior to sustainable agriculture in the Punjab region to reduce the health hazards caused by air pollution.
-2022-2026 [Co-creation of the Earth-human System] Adaptive Governance of Multiple Resources Based on Land-Sea Linkages of the Water Cycle: Application to Coral Reef Island Systems Project Leader: Ryuichi Shinjo Focusing on coral reef island systems located in the Ryukyu Arc as well as in the tropical and subtropical western Pacific, we are elucidating the connections between land and sea through the water cycle, the biocultural diversity and community capability, and the evolution and structure of organizations and institutions that govern the use and management of multiple resources.
+Co-creation of the Earth-human System

+Program Director: TANIGUCHI Makoto

+This program strives to understand the various thresholds and linkages in the earth-human system, and to transform the relationship between humanity and nature for the sustainable future.

+2020-2024 [Co-creation of the Earth-human System] -An Interdisciplinary Study Toward Clean Air, Public Health and Sustainable Agriculture: The Case of Crop Residue Burning in North India

+Project Leader: PATRA, Prabir K.

+A large amount of rice straw is burned after the kharif crop season in the northwest India region.
+This practice of crop residue burning releases large amounts of pollutants into the atmosphere, causing severe conditions for human health and economic activities.
+The Aakash project is delineating the science of air pollution in the region (including the national capital of Delhi). raising social awareness, and exploring ways for sustainable agriculture.
+2022-2026 [Co-creation of the Earth-human System] Adaptive Governance of Multiple Resources Based on Land-Sea Linkages of the Water Cycle: Application to Coral Reef Island Systems Project Leader: SHINJO Ryuichi Focusing on coral reef island systems located in the Ryukyu Arc as well as in the tropical and subtropical western Pacific, we are elucidating the connections between land and sea through the water cycle, the biocultural diversity and community capability, and the evolution and structure of organizations and institutions that govern the use and management of multiple resources.
 By integrating and visualizing the above interconnected components, we aim to shed light on adaptive governance of multiple resources based on the water cycle.